 Many find that because of the heat in the summer, exfoliating regularly is a no-go!
-But when we enter autumn, our skin’s reactivity and general sensitivity usually calms down and we can start exfoliating more.
+When we enter autumn, our skin’s reactivity and general sensitivity usually calm down and we can start exfoliating more.

 If your skin doesn’t take well to exfoliating during the summer months, remember this for next summer: exfoliation doesn’t have to be done with scrubs, or friction.
 It can be done with a completely smooth, calming, gel (Check out our Pure Amore Gel Cleanser) or a specialized facial toner (Check out our Congestion Protection AHA Mist).

 Now that we’re all on the same page (each one of us can find a way to exfoliate that works for our skin), reducing the build-up of dead skin cells that will start to develop as the air gets cooler, exfoliating should be a regular part of your routine.
-For each of us the “how often” will vary – some like myself will be able to gently exfoliate (and should!) each evening.
+For each of us the “how often” will vary.
+For some like myself will be able to gently exfoliate (and should!) each evening.
 For others, once a week might be a better fit.
-Either way, listen to your skin – if it’s not feeling so great after even a gentle exfoliation, pair back how often you’re working it into your routine.
+Either way, listen to your skin.
+If it’s not feeling so great after even a gentle exfoliation, pair back how often you’re working it into your routine.

 5) Acne-prone and congestion-prone gals: Get a boost from fruit enzymes!